francocurotto/my-website/content/cv.md

 ---
 ## 🙋Description
 ----------------
-I'm an electrical engineer⚡ from Chile🇨🇱.
+I'm an electrical engineer⚡ from Chile 🇨🇱.
 I have worked mostly in radio astronomy.
 I have experience in machine learning, robotics, digital signal processing, FPGA programming, and RF engineering.

 I love programming🧑‍💻.
 My favorite programming language is Python🐍.
 I try to use Linux🐧 and open source software wherever I can.

-I'm currently working as a senior engineer at the [ALMA Observatory📡](https://www.almaobservatory.org/en/home/) for [NAOJ🇯🇵](https://www.nao.ac.jp/en/).
+I'm currently working as a senior engineer at the [ALMA Observatory📡](https://www.almaobservatory.org/en/home/) for [NAOJ 🇯🇵](https://www.nao.ac.jp/en/).

 ## 🧑‍🎓Education
 ----------------------